- Explain equilibrium price and quantity

 Step 2.
 Did the change described affect supply or demand?

 Step 3.
 Was the effect on demand positive or negative?

 Step 4.
 Compare the new equilibrium price and quantity to the original equilibrium price.

 The decline in print news reading predates 2004.
 Print newspaper circulation peaked in 1973 and has declined since then due to competition from television and radio news.
-In 1991, 55 percent of Americans indicated that they got their news from print sources, while only 29 percent did so in 2012.
+Fifty-five percent of Americans in 1991 indicated that they got their news from print sources, while only 29 percent did so in 2012.
 Radio news has followed a similar path in recent decades, with the share of Americans getting their news from radio declining from 54 percent in 1991 to 33 percent in 2012.
-Television news has held its own during the last fifteen years, with the market share staying in the mid to upper fifties.
-What does this suggest for the future, given that two-thirds of Americans under thirty years old say they don’t get their news from television at all?
+Television news has held its own during the last fifteen years, with the market share staying in the mid- to upper-fifties.
+What does this suggest for the future, given that two-thirds of Americans under 30 years old say they don’t get their news from television at all?